Mental Illness Impacts Many

 - "Book of James" by We Are Augustines

 Music is a coping mechanism in many ways.
 At times the impact of music is partly based on the ability of a songwriter to articulate our own feelings.
 For example, during my teenage struggles with anger and depression, the lyrics of Kurt Cobain and others resonated with me.
-In the same way, songs about mental illness can provide an emotional outlet to those that are grappling with similar issues.
+In the same way, songs about mental illness can provide an emotional outlet to those grappling with similar issues.
 Below are 12 brilliant songs that deal with the topic.
 I've included videos and information for each song.